ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 The full node bootstrap is a long process and as time goes by, it gets longer and longer since more and more containers are accepted.
-We mentioned above that our node needs ecreate the chain full state locally.
-Downloading and executing all containers is one way to get that full state, but not the only one.
+We mentioned above that our node needs to recreate the chain full state locally.
+Downloading and executing all containers is one way to get that full state But not the only one.

-From [Avalanchego version
-1.7.11](https://github.com/ava-labs/avalanchego/releases/tag/v1.7.11), our node
-can use state sync to drastically cut down C-chain bootstrapping time.
+Starting from [Avalanchego version 1.7.11](https://github.com/ava-labs/avalanchego/releases/tag/v1.7.11), our node can use state sync to drastically cut down C-chain bootstrapping time.
 Instead of executing all blocks, state sync uses cryptographic techniques to download and verify just the state associated to the current frontier.
-State synced nodes cannot serve every C-chain block ever accepted but they can safely get the full C-chain state needed to validate.
+State synced nodes cannot serve every C-chain block ever accepted but they can safely get the full C-chain state needed to validate in a much smaller time.

 Note that state sync is currently available for the C-chain only.
-Both P-chain and X-chain will bootstrap by downloading all blocks.
+Both P-chain and X-chain bootstrap by downloading all blocks.
 Also note that each Primary Network chain must still wait on other Primary Network chains to complete bootstrap or state sync before moving onto normal operating mode.

-## Forbidden Operations